MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-aware-updating-faq.md

 ## Can I use CAU to apply cumulative updates?
 Yes.
 If the cumulative updates are general distribution release updates or LDR updates, CAU can apply them.

-## Can I schedule CAU to apply updates?
+## Can I schedule updates?
 Yes.
 CAU supports the following updating modes, both of which allow updates to be scheduled:

 **Self\-updating** Enables the cluster to update itself according to a defined profile and a regular schedule, such as during a monthly maintenance window.
 You can also start a Self\-Updating Run on demand at any time.
 To enable self\-updating mode, you must add the CAU clustered role to the cluster.
 The CAU self\-updating feature performs like any other clustered workload, and it can work seamlessly with the planned and unplanned failovers of an update coordinator computer.

 **Remote\-updating** Enables you to start an Updating Run at any time from a computer running Windows or Windows Server.
 You can start an Updating run through the Cluster-Aware Updating window or by using the **Invoke\-CauRun** PowerShell cmdlet.
 Remote\-updating is the default updating mode for CAU.
 You can use Task Scheduler to run the [Invoke-CauRun](https://technet.microsoft.com/itpro/powershell/windows/cluster-aware-updating/invoke-caurun) cmdlet on a desired schedule from a remote computer that is not one of the cluster nodes.

-## Can CAU updates be scheduled when a backup is in progress?
+## Can I schedule updates to apply during a backup?
 Yes.
-CAU does not impose any constraints in this regard.
+CAU doesn't impose any constraints in this regard.
 However, performing software updates on a server \(with the associated potential restarts\) while a server backup is in progress is not an IT best practice.
 Be aware that CAU relies only on clustering APIs to determine resource failovers and failbacks; thus, CAU is unaware of the server backup status.

-## Can CAU work well with System Center Configuration Manager?
+## Can CAU work with System Center Configuration Manager?
 Yes.
 A server administrator should consider the following levels of interoperability between System Center Configuration Manager and CAU:

 **Coexistence** CAU is a tool that coordinates software updates on a cluster node, and Configuration Manager also performs server software updates.
 It is important to configure these tools so that they do not have overlapping coverage of the same servers in any data\-center deployment.
-This ensures that the objective behind using CAU is not inadvertently defeated, because Configuration Manager\-driven updating does not incorporate cluster awareness.
+This ensures that the objective behind using CAU is not inadvertently defeated, because Configuration Manager\-driven updating doesn't incorporate cluster awareness.

 **Leverage** CAU and Configuration Manager can work together to deliver synergistic value.
 By using the public plug\-in interface architecture in CAU, Configuration Manager can leverage the cluster awareness of CAU.
 This allows a customer who already has Configuration Manager deployed to use the cluster awareness capabilities of CAU while taking advantage of the Configuration Manager infrastructure, such as distribution points, approvals, and the Configuration console.
 For more information, see [Cluster\-Aware Updating Plug\-in Reference](http://msdn.microsoft.com/library/hh418084(VS.85).aspx).